ocsf/examples/encodings/ilf/README.md

 ## OCSF to ILF Attribute Fields Mapping

-OCSF events do not distinguish between a missing field or a field with a NULL value, whereas ILF does.
-Therefore, if a field is missing in the OCSF JSON, ILF provides the option to either produce an attribute field key with NULL value, or to remove the attribute key entirely from the JSON.
-Additionally, Special fields such as unmapped data may be excluded from the resulting ILF record.
+Special fields in OCSF such as unmapped data may be excluded from the resulting ILF record.

-Unlike formats such as JSON, ILF does not allow nested data objects or structs when transporting data- this means that when translating an OCSF object, we need to "flatten" the object and all it's nested fields into a one-dimensional array of keys and values.
+Unlike formats such as JSON, ILF does not allow nested data objects or structs when transporting data, which implies that when translating an OCSF object, we need to "flatten" the object and all it's nested fields into a one-dimensional array of keys and values.
 We do this via the recursive process below:

 ### Process for Flattening an OCSF object as ILF Attribute Field Key Value Pair(s)